It also sets a basic allowance for MPs and determines their superannuation.

 • travel, international accommodation, communication and attendance services (to be set by the Speaker, for MPs, and by the Minister responsible for Ministerial Services, for Ministers).

-Remuneration Authority Act 1977 - NZ Legislation(external link)
+Remuneration Authority Act 1977 – New Zealand Legislation(external link)

-Members of Parliament (Remuneration and Services) Act 2013 - NZ Legislation(external link)
+Members of Parliament (Remuneration and Services) Act 2013 – New Zealand Legislation(external link)

 Effective date of salary changes